 A portion of our long-term debt bears interest at variable rates, and as a result, our financial results are affected by changes in interest rates.
+As interest rates have continued to rise this year, we have seen an increase in our weighted average cost of debt from 5.6% at December 31, 2021 to 6.5% at September 30, 2022.

-As of June 30, 2022, approximately 34% of our aggregate principal amount of long-term debt bore interest at floating rates.
-Assuming the current level of borrowings and a 100 basis point increase in LIBOR, it is estimated that our interest expense for the three and six months ended June 30, 2022 would have increased by \$4.9 million and \$9.8 million, respectively.
+As of September 30, 2022, approximately 34% of our aggregate principal amount of long-term debt bore interest at floating rates.
+Assuming the current level of borrowings and a 100 basis point increase in LIBOR, it is estimated that our interest expense for the three and nine months ended September 30, 2022 would have increased by \$5.0 million and \$14.8 million, respectively.
+If further increases in interest rates materially affect interest expense, Company management may take actions to mitigate our exposure.
+However, due to the uncertainty of the actions that would be taken and their possible effects, the preceding interest rate sensitivity analysis assumes no such actions.
+Further, the analysis does not consider the effects of the change in the level of overall economic activity that could exist in such an environment.

 In connection with the phasing-out of LIBOR, we will continue to work with the administrative agents under our credit agreements to agree on replacement rates.
 At this time, we do not expect the replacement of LIBOR to result in a material impact to our financial statements.
-In the event of an adverse change in interest rates, Company management may take actions to mitigate our exposure.
-However, due to the uncertainty of the actions that would be taken and their possible effects, the preceding interest rate sensitivity analysis assumes no such actions.
-Further, the analysis does not consider the effects of the change in the level of overall economic activity that could exist in such an environment